download recent version here. Dyez CV 09-2025

 - Taught environmental science curriculum to local grade-school students, (volunteer) 2003-06.

-- Oceanography cruise aboard SSV Robert C. Seamans in north Pacific, Spring 2004
+- Oceanography aboard SSV Robert C. Seamans in north Pacific, Spring 2004